Welcome to the Governors’ page of the school website – we hope you find it useful in telling you who we are and what we do.

 Governors are most useful to the school by being supportive yet challenging, neither blindly accepting nor entirely critical of the way the school functions.
 If the governing body gets the balance right it can both support the school and promote its improvement effectively.

 How we organise ourselves:

 The governing body must appoint a chair and vice chair but, beyond that, is able to organise itself as it wishes in order to carry out its responsibilities.
 Certain duties must be carried out by the full governing body but others can be delegated to nominated governors or committees.
-At Long Ridings, we have two main committees, Pupil Matters and Resources, in addition to the full governing body, all of which meet at least once a term.
+At Long Ridings, we have one committee, Pay, Personnel & Performance that meet twice a year, in addition to the full governing body, all of which meet at least twice a term.
 Between meetings, governors work individually or in small groups to carry out our work.

 We welcome the involvement of parents, as Parent Governors and in giving feedback.
 If you wish to contact us, please do so via the school office until such time as we are able to publish a separate email address.